blue-llama/e-treasure-hunt/README.md

 ## Level upload

-Levels can be uploaded either through the UI or via a REST API.
+Levels can be uploaded either through a REST API, or via the UI.
+The REST API gives better error messages when things go wrong.

+### Level upload through the API

+[upload.py](upload.py) contains utilities for uploading levels and hints.

+You'll need to update the `PASSWORD` at the top of the file, and then re-arrange `main()` as needed to upload your levels.

 ### Level upload through the UI